-Maybe you were planning to go to physical therapy school and you find it’s so insanely competitive to get in that you need a Plan B. Or, maybe you’re realizing that the job outlook isn’t what you thought with just a bachelor’s degree.
-What do you do now?
+Maybe you were planning to go to physical therapy school, and you found it was so insanely competitive to get in that you needed a Plan B. Or, maybe you realized that the job outlook with a bachelor’s degree wasn’t what you thought it would be.

-For PTA, you’re looking at about two years of school to attain your associate’s degree, the preferred entry requirement for the profession.
+For PTA, you’re looking at about two years of school to attain your associate degree, the preferred entry requirement for the profession.
 Graduates then sit for the national certification examination through the Federation of State Boards of Physical Therapy.
 PTAs also are required to pass a jurisprudence exam in most states.

 Unless an exercise science graduate decides to pursue PT or OT school, most end up working as personal trainers at a gym.
 Sometimes those jobs don’t require a bachelor’s degree, or, in most states, even a certification.
 Therefore, there is often not an advantage for trainers with a bachelor’s degree.
-However, you wouldn’t necessarily have to wait until you graduate to begin working either.
+However, you wouldn’t necessarily have to wait until you graduate to begin working, either.

 In addition, trainers are usually expected to do a lot of sales and marketing on top of developing fitness plans for their clients.
 Some trainers love the variety.
 Others may wish to spend more time with clients.

-While PTAs follow a PT’s plan of care to create and advance a patient’s exercises, and they have considerably less paperwork and administrative duties.
+While PTAs follow a PT’s plan of care to create and advance a patient’s exercises, they have considerably less paperwork and administrative duties.

-PTAs can also work in fitness facilities along with hospitals, outpatient clinics, nursing homes, rehabilitation facilities, schools, private practices and home healthcare.
+In this role, you can also work in fitness facilities along with hospitals, outpatient clinics, nursing homes, rehabilitation facilities, schools, private practices and home healthcare.

 Salary & Outlook

-The median salary for personal trainers was $38,160 per year in May 2016, according to the Bureau of Labor Statistics (BLS), with the projected job growth of 8 percent from 2014 to 2024.
+The median salary for personal trainers was $39,820 per year in 2018, according to the Bureau of Labor Statistics (BLS), with the projected job growth of 10 percent from 2016 to 2026.